The ones payment processors don't want to do business with

-This is the reality for certain businesses with high chargebacks rate or that exists in a legal and moral gray area.
+This is the reality for certain businesses with high charge back rate or that exists in a legal and moral gray area.
 If you view it from the payment processor’s point-of-view it might make sense—they’re just minimizing their risk.
-But that’s of little comfort to the ones being rejected.
+Though, that’s of little comfort to those being rejected.

 Here are some examples of affected businesses: